bkw777/REX_ATF/README.md

 `atmisp` creates `rexbrd.svf`.
 `openocd` programs `rexbrd.svf` to the device.

-The machine still runs normally with the REX installed.
-REX is not waking up or interfering with the bus when not selected.
+The machine still runs normally with the REX installed, so at least the REX is not waking up and interfering with the bus when not selected.

 `rf149.co` runs without error.
 `CALL 63012` hangs.